Aug 8, 2023

-Uniformity: A secure cloud architecture should be capable of categorizing components in different levels and managing them in a uniform and efficient manner.
+Uniformity: A secure cloud architecture should be capable of categorizing components at different levels and managing them in a uniform and efficient manner.

 Availability: In terms of cloud security, availability refers to the capability of a system to stand against denial-of-service (DoS) attacks.
 An attacker may bombard your system with requests until it crashes and is no longer available.
 Using network compliance standards to block out repeated requests, a secure architecture is able to deflect these DoS attacks.